 As a premier facility for sporting tournaments, North Myrtle Beach Park and Sports Complex draws thousands of amateur athletes each year competing in everything from Ultimate Frisbee to Quidditch.

-And with the addition of a state-of-the-art wakeboarding facility in the summer of 2016, the park is quickly becoming a destination for outdoor adventure.
+And with the addition of a state-of-the-art wakeboarding facility, the park is quickly becoming a destination for outdoor adventure.

 Go Ape!, South Carolina’s first combination zip line and ropes course, features 40 obstacles set in the canopy of a six-acre forest.
 To get from treetop to treetop, participants have to climb rope ladders, cross a variety of precarious bridges, swing Tarzan-style from a rope onto a net and glide through the air on five zip lines.
 All along you’re securely fastened to an overhead cable.

 The attraction has been so popular with families, a junior course was added for kids age nine and younger.

 The Shark Wake Park also offers visitors the opportunity to catch air—on a wakeboard or wakeskate.
 Instead of being pulled by boat, cables as long as 3,200 feet tow riders across the water.
 Beginners start out on a linear cable with controlled speeds.
 The park also offers jumps and rails for those with advanced wakeboarding skills.

 For more grounded fun, try the Segway Experience.
 After brief instructions on the operation of the two-wheeled personal transporters, a guide will take you for a spin around the complex before hitting the park’s wooded trails.